AchrafKassioui/Learning-SpriteKit/README.md

 *18 April 2024*

-I found a little gem for SpriteKit views: you know how SpriteKit stretches and scales the view in an ugly way when you rotate your device? (first video) You can change that behavior using the `contentMode` property of a UIKit view.
+A useful find for SpriteKit views: you know how SpriteKit stretches and scales the view in an ugly way when you rotate your device? (first video) You can change that behavior using the `contentMode` property of a UIKit view.

 By default, `SKView.contentMode` is set to `.scaleToFill`, which produces the stretch and scale look.
 If we use the `.center` mode instead, we get a far better looking behavior in my view (second video).
 Ideally, we should set contentMode to `.redraw` to force the view to redraw its content according to the current size, without messing with the proportions.
 But `.redraw` doesn't seem to work on SKView.